Dynamic Programming Common Patterns and Code Template

 array initialized to amount + 1

 ?
-Because later on, there is dp[i - coin] + 1
+Because the subsequent calculation dp[i - coin] + 1

-, which could lead to integer overflow.
+could lead to integer overflow.

-3. Final Summary
+III.
+Final Summary

 Related Problems